“Avoid the pursuit of happiness. Seek to define your mission and pursue that.” –John Perry Barlow

 Probably not.
 Almost all students can find success at a range of different schools.
 Besides, students are not well served when they don’t encounter sufficient challenges or opportunities for adaptation and flexibility that are essential to growing up.
 When we remove age-appropriate obstacles from our children’s paths, we inhibit their development in two ways: First, we rob them of opportunities to develop coping mechanisms; and, second, we communicate that adults in their lives do not have confidence in them to solve everyday problems.

 Instead of seeking one magic, perfect fit, I advise parents to search for options where their children can adapt and thrive.
-It is a rare family that never encounters a conflict with their school, especially over the long term.
+And even at schools that are great matches, is a rare family that never encounters a conflict with their school, especially over the long term.
 Instead of adopting the “one-ism” approach that’s common in school searches, I help families discover the advantages and disadvantages of various schools, and evaluate those attributes so they can make good, confident decisions.

 Counsel on strategy for navigating waitlist situations is a standard aspect of my work each year with a handful of families.
-Most (but not all) of those situations have resolved favorably.
+Waitlist decisions often feel like a kind of admission purgatory, and while we can’t create openings where none exist, many waitlist situations resolve favorably.

-I generally do not accept new clients solely to provide counsel on waitlist situations in the spring.
-I begin work with families at the beginning of a school year, and of course some of those students are placed on waitlists as well.
+I generally do not accept new clients for the sole purpose of providing counsel on waitlist situations in the spring.
+That’s because I begin work with families at the beginning of a school year, and of course some of those students are placed on waitlists as well.
 I try to avoid situations in which new clients looking for just a little strategic advice might put longer-term clients at a disadvantage.

 I try to be sensitive to differences in family resources, and I often adjust fees based on family circumstances.
-If you are committed to applying to independent schools but are concerned about my fees, please get in touch so we can discuss your situation.
+If you are committed to applying to independent schools, and you’d like to work with me, but you are concerned about the expense, please get in touch so we can discuss your situation.

 Client satisfaction survey, 2020